 In planning and performing our audit of the financial statements of the Board, we considered the condition of the Board Secretary's records for the purpose of expressing our opinion on the financial statements and not to provide specific assurance on the condition of the records.
-Based on these procedures, we have no comments.
+Based on these procedures, we have no comments except as noted below.